bewest/xmonad-bewest-desktop/README.markdown

 The desktop description tells GDM to use a script of our making.
 It serves the same purpose as all those xsession / xinit and myriad variations.

-Configuring XMonad
+## Configuring XMonad
-I use the defaults.
+I try to use the defaults.
 See my [bewest/homeware] repo for xterm-blue, and xterm-light, and some other utilities to bind xterm to different solarized colorschemes.